kymaniAnderson/draftly-frontend/README.md

 # ✏️ Draftly - AI-Assisted Proposal Generator (Next.js with Auth0)

 ## 📄 Description
 Draftly is a web application designed to help users create professional proposals with AI assistance.
-This version uses **Next.js** and integrates **Auth0** for secure user authentication.
+This version uses **Nextjs** and integrates **Auth0** for secure user authentication.

 ## 🚀 Features